Turning Point Action: Activities

-Turning Point Action is a 501c(4) non-profit organization which allows for participation in partisan political campaigns and elections.
+Turning Point Action is a 501(c)(4) non-profit organization which allows for participation in partisan political campaigns and elections.
 TPAction has campaigned for and hosted political rallies for many conservative politicians ranging from local offices all the way up to presidential candidates.
 Many prominent politicians are featured speakers/guests at TPAction activism conferences.
-During the 2024 Presidential election, TPAction executed the largest and most effective ballot chasing operation in the country entitled "Chase the vote".
+During the 2024 presidential election, TPAction executed the largest and most effective ballot chasing operation in the country entitled "Chase the vote".

 2020 presidential election

 In October 2020, Facebook permanently banned Arizona based marketing firm Rally Forge for running what some experts likened to a domestic "troll farm" on behalf of Turning Point Action.
-A month prior the Washington Post reported in a published article that young people in Arizona, some of them minors, were posting Turning Point content on their social media accounts without disclosing their affiliation with Turning Point.
-The report from Washington Post prompted an investigation by Facebook which ultimately concluded in the removal of 200 accounts and 55 pages on Facebook, as well as 76 Instagram accounts.
+A month prior, The Washington Post reported that young people in Arizona, some of them minors, were posting Turning Point content on their social media accounts without disclosing their affiliation with Turning Point.
+The report from The Washington Post prompted an investigation by Facebook which ultimately concluded in the removal of 200 accounts and 55 pages on Facebook, as well as 76 Instagram accounts.

-Twitter responded to the newspaper's questions by suspending at least 262 accounts for their involvement in "platform manipulation and spam.
+Twitter responded to the newspaper's questions by suspending at least 262 accounts for their involvement in "platform manipulation and spam."
 Facebook and Twitter did not penalize Turning Point because they could not ascertain if Turning Point leadership was aware of the actions being carried out on their behalf by Rally Forge.

 Turning Point Action issued a statement saying they wanted to work with Facebook "to rectify any misunderstanding" about their content.
-"Austin Smith, a field director for Turning Point, told The Washington Post: "This is sincere political activism conducted by real people who passionately hold the beliefs they describe online, not an anonymous troll farm in Russia."
+Austin Smith, a field director for Turning Point, told The Washington Post: "This is sincere political activism conducted by real people who passionately hold the beliefs they describe online, not an anonymous troll farm in Russia."

 Jake Hoffman, CEO of Rally Forge, said that "dozens of young people have been excited to share their beliefs on social media" and were "using their own personal profiles and sharing their content that reflects their values and beliefs."

-On January 4, 2021, Kirk announced in a tweet that Turning Point Action would be sending more than 80 buses to a January 6, 2021, Trump "Stop the Steal" rally near the White House in Washington, D.C, to protest the outcome of the election.
+On January 4, 2021, Kirk announced in a tweet that Turning Point Action would be sending more than 80 buses to a January 6, 2021, Trump "Stop the Steal" rally near the White House in Washington, D.C., to protest the outcome of the election.
 They sent seven buses with approximately 350 participants.
-Turning Point Action also funneled money to several "Stop the Steal" rally speakers, including Kimberly Guilfoyle, but did not organize or take part in the march to the Capitol that erupted in violence.
+Turning Point Action also donated to several "Stop the Steal" rally speakers, including Kimberly Guilfoyle, but did not organize or take part in the march to the Capitol that erupted in violence.
 Kirk later deleted the tweet and said on his podcast that it was "bad judgment" and "not wise" to enter the Capitol but not necessarily insurrectionist.
 A Turning Point Action spokesman later said the group condemns political violence.